dellytools/delly/README.md

 Balanced, polymorphic SV sites (inversions):

-`python populationFilter.py -v del.vcf -o del.sites.vcf -f`
+`python populationFilter.py -v inv.vcf -o inv.sites.vcf -f`

 These python scripts are primarily meant as an example of how you can filter and annotate the final Delly vcf file further.
 They may require some fine-tuning depending on your application.